Albert-Health/albert-health-clinical-safety/clinical-safety-management-file/clinical-safety-management-plan.md

 ## Audience

-This document is for the Albert Health Clinical Safety Team staff that are involved in ensuring the safety of the RCPCH's Healthcare IT systems, products or services, but is made publicly available as part of our commitment to transparency and open governance.
+This document is for the Albert Health Clinical Safety Team staff that are involved in ensuring the safety of the Albert Health Healthcare IT systems, products or services, but is made publicly available as part of our commitment to transparency and open governance.

 ## Scope